dfarquharson/grascii/README.md

 So, again I made that implicit structure explicit, and `GridMap` was born.

 TL;DR: Programming really is "just Category Theory".
 Define your "Objects" and "Morphisms" and you're done :)

+## Testing
+- Is awesome
+- Is a design technique
+- Provides rapid feedback
+- Should test desired behavior, not arbitrary implementation details
+- Unless those arbitrary implementations details leak, in which case they matter
+- But don't do that
+- Don't forget to have fun though :)